Rhui Red Hat Rhui

 By the Year

-In 2026 there have been 0 vulnerabilities in Red Hat Rhui.
+In 2026 there have been 5 vulnerabilities in Red Hat Rhui with an average score of 6.8 out of ten.
 Last year, in 2025 Rhui had 2 security vulnerabilities published.
-Right now, Rhui is on track to have less security vulnerabilities in 2026 than it did last year.
+That is, 3 more vulnerabilities have already been reported in 2026 as compared to last year.
+Last year, the average CVE base score was greater by 0.08

 Year Vulnerabilities Average Score